Aescosaurus/Block-Land-The-World-Beyond/README.md

 # Block Land: The World Beyond
-A game about platforming and falling blocks!
+A game about running and falling blocks!
 Woo!

 ## TODO:
-- Main gameplay( side scroll action(?), enemies(?), etc ).
+- Main gameplay( enemies(?), etc ).
-- Tune moving and jumping to feel better(possibly add coyote time?).
-- Fix hit detection to include left, right, top, etc.
+- Come up with more gameplay elements to add.
-- Graphics!
+- More graphics!
-- Make level transitions more smooth!!!
+- Make more levels and implement level transitions!!